Do you want to create a logo? Launch Illustrator now!

 Watch this 1 minute 24 seconds video to learn how to create a logo using text in Illustrator.

 Point type is a horizontal or vertical line of text that begins where you click and expands as you enter characters.
 Each line of text is independent.
 The line expands or shrinks as you enter or delete the text, but doesn’t wrap to the following line.
-You can use this to enter just a few words in your artwork.
+Follow these steps to enter text at a point:

 Use any of the following ways to define a bounding area: